 Conferences attended: AECA (Arkansas Early Childhood Association), ARA (Arkansas Reading Association, ArLA (Arkansas Library Association), AASL (Arkansas Association of School Libraries), AAIM (Arkansas Association of Instructional Media), Children's Services Workshops for Arkansas public and school librarians

 We are blessed with 2 beautiful daughters, Samantha and Staci.
 Both went through Nashville School District and on to college.
 Samantha graduated from SAU in Magnolia, AR and earned her Master’s degree from Arkansas State University at Jonesboro, AR.
-She married the love of her life, Adam and became a 1st grade teacher in Mineral Springs, AR.
-They have a 3 year old son named Sawyer.
+She married the love of her life, Adam and became a 2nd grade teacher in Mineral Springs, AR.
+They have a 4 year old son named Sawyer and are expecting a baby girl in April.
 Staci graduated from HSU in Arkadelphia, AR with a major in Social Science 7-12 (History) and a Minor in Music (Vocal).
 She enjoyed being in the HSU Concert Choir.
 She is now teaching World History for Southpike County School District at Murfreesboro High School campus.

 I do not have any pets at my house right now.
-Samantha, Adam, and Sawyer have 3 dogs, Speck, SJ (Speck JR), and Rascal.
-They also have 3 cows and 2 horses.
+Samantha, Adam, and Sawyer have lots of dogs.
+They also have cows and 2 horses.
 Staci has a cat named Lou Lou at her house.
 In the past I have had dogs, cats, fish, and guinea pigs.
 I enjoy getting to "pet sit" for my family and neighbors when they go out of town.
-My neighbors have dogs and cats with kittens.
+My neighbors have dogs and cats/kittens.
 They have also had fish, hermit crabs, turtles, and a hedgehog!

 I use to keep busy with my daughters' school activities - band and choir concerts, competitions, football games, and Winterguard trips.
 Also, church activities kept me on the go - Junior Bible Quiz; Kid's Camp; Youth Camp, Lock-ins, Rallies, and Trips; Missionettes' sleepovers; Fundraisers; Outreaches (Wild West Fun Fest); etc. Now that those activities have slowed down, I have fun hanging out with my grandson, Sawyer.